evabeyebach/dhfr-machine-learning-model/README.md

 Task 3: Deploy Model as RDS File and make prediction

-Task 4: Speed up Model using parallel processing
+Task 4: Speed up Model Random Forest Model using parallel processing

 ## Conclusion
 Both the Classification Model and the Cross Validation Model had a overall good prediction on "active" or "inactive" molecules.